Skip to the content.

 Evidence: Example screenshot showing terminal outputs of the publisher and subscriber nodes, in C++ and Python, in action.
 Figure: Example screenshot showing terminal outputs of the publisher and subscriber nodes, in C++ and Python, in action.

-3. Running ROS 2 Services and Clients
+3. Running ROS 2 Nodes: Services and Clients

 Executing ROS 2 Services and Clients